pietheinstrengholt/azure-data-engineering-conference-workshop/labs/2/README.md

 ## Lab setup and pre-requisites

-Before starting this lab, ensure you have successfully completed the setup steps to create your lab environment.
+For this lab, use **Environment 1** within your hosted lab environment.

 ## Exercise 1 - Delta Lake architecture